 “Such epistemological error (i.e., the refusal to accept what is) is related in several ways to a system’s appearing to resist change.
 First, if we expect a patient¹ to act a certain way and cannot accept that she or he acts otherwise, then we have made an epistemological error and created ‘resistance.’
 That error is far more common than therapists’ would like to admit.
 The so-called ‘resistant patient’ is usually defined by his or her obnoxious unwillingness to cooperate with treatment’.
 That patient, however, is not resistant; the patient is simply being who she or he is.
 Erickson long ago pointed out that the epithet, ‘resistant patient,’ amounts to nothing more than the therapist’s declaration that he or she will allow his or her patients to have some symptoms, but not others (i.e., obnoxious uncooperativeness).
 Note also that the patient is not obnoxious; the patient is just being who he or she is.
 What we find obnoxious is the fact that the patient is not as we want him or her to be.”

 Source: Beyond Homeostasis: Toward a Concept of Coherence (pdf), by Paul F. Dell, Ph.D., formerly a Professor of Psychiatry and Behavioral Sciences at Eastern Virginia Medical School and now in private practice.

 Note 1: This excerpt may make more sense if you substitute employee for patient, change agent for therapist and intervention for treatment.

-When the proposed project suits the purposes and meets the value requirements of relevant people throughout the stakeholder system, they will support the project, or — at the very least — will not hinder its progress.
+When the proposed project suits the purposes and meets the value requirements of relevant beneficiary group members, they will support the project, or — at the very least — will not hinder its progress.